 But this advantage also has a downside.

-When a crew gets infected after visiting port and starts to show symptoms while at sea, all of the crew is in danger of contagion.
+When a crew gets infected after visiting a port and starts to show symptoms while at sea, all of the crew is in danger of contagion.

 The vessel is also not equipped with the right medical equipment.
-If someone shows symptoms, we can not tell if its COVID-19 or just a simple flu.
+If someone shows symptoms, we can not tell if it’s COVID-19 or just a simple flu.

 This alone gives fear and stress to the crew.
-How much more if its the real virus.
+How much more if it’s the real virus?

-Measures taken from the Shipping Industry
+Measures taken by the Shipping Industry

 “This is not just a public health crisis, it is a crisis that will touch every sector – so every sector and every individual must be involved in the fight. ”